WordPress/gutenberg/packages/edit-post/src/README.md

 `PluginMoreMenuItem` supports the following props.
 Any additional props are passed through to the underlying [MenuItem](../../components/src/menu-item) component.

+##### href

+When `href` is provided then the menu item is represented as an anchor rather than button.
+It corresponds to the `href` attribute of the anchor.

+- Type: `String`
+- Required: No

 ##### icon

 The [Dashicon](https://developer.wordpress.org/resource/dashicons/) icon slug string, or an SVG WP element, to be rendered to the left of the menu item label.